hantash07/decency_injection/README.md

 ### Dependency Injection = providing services to clients from outside.

-### Three ways to "inject" services from "outside":
+### Three ways to "inject" or receive references from "outside":
 1. Construction Injection
 2. Method Injection
 3. Property Injection